deadzg/checkout_payment_gateway/README.md

   - Get  Card Info Query: `select * from card_info;`

 ## Steps to build the jar
-`Note: I have already provided the runnable jar in the root folder, if you are interested in building the application please find the steps below`
+**Note**: I have already provided the runnable jar in the root folder, if you are interested in building the application please find the steps below`
 - Make sure you are on the root of the project
 - Run task to get the 7.4 gradle version  : `gradle wrapper --gradle-version 7.2`
 - Run : `./gradlew clean build`